DIPlib/diplib/src/documentation/workplan.md

     - dip_pgst.h
     - dip_regions.h

+-   **DEP**
-1. Assorted stuff that depends on combinations of other algorithms, and stuff that I haven't looked yet into how it's implemented.
+    Assorted stuff that depends on combinations of other algorithms, and stuff that I haven't looked yet into how it's implemented.
 Simply porting old code.
     - dip_analysis.h
     - dip_detection.h